Mutant X (comics)

-Mutant X is a comic book published by Marvel Comics between 1998 and 2001, featuring Havok, a mutant and former member of the X-Men, who is transported into a parallel dimension.
+Mutant X is a comic book published by Marvel Comics between 1998 and 2001, featuring Havok, a mutant and former member of the X-Men who is transported into a parallel dimension.
 It was written by Howard Mackie and inked by Andrew Pepoy, with a series of different pencilers.

 The "Mutant X" universe (Earth-1298) is a reimagination of the Earth-616 universe.
 In this continuum, Scott Summers was captured along with his parents by the Shi'ar and only Alex (Havok) escaped, allowing him to be the eventual leader of the X-Men.
 Originally, the highlighted difference between the Mutant X universe and Earth-616 was that mutants have come to be accepted by the overwhelming majority of humanity, and anti-mutant sentiments are regarded as outdated.
-However, a retcon in Mutant X #15 asserts that hatred against mutants is even stronger than in Earth-616, and that Havok had simply failed to notice this.
-Another significant difference in the Mutant X universe is that the mutant gene is not present at conception, and instead appears due to random gene mutations that can happen at any age.
+Eventually, the hatred against mutants reignites even stronger than in Earth-616 due to the actions of the Goblin Queen.

 Publication history

 Mutant X was originally intended to be a 12-issue limited series, but due to unexpectedly high sales it was extended to an ongoing series.
 The series lasted for 32 issues and three annuals before it ended.